- Understand the structure of a Machine Learning Pipeline

-Whenever new data points are added to the existing data, we need to perform the same preprocessing steps again before we can use the model to make predictions.
-This becomes a tedious and time consuming process!
+Whenever new data points are added to the existing data, we need to perform the same preprocessing steps again before we can use the machine learning model to make predictions.
+This becomes a tedious and time-consuming process!

 This is exactly what we are going to cover in this article – design a machine learning pipeline and automate the iterative processing steps.